caisy-io/starter-template-nextjs-marketing-site/README.md

 ## Requirements

 In order to have the right blueprints configured, make sure to follow the onboarind on [caisy.io](https://caisy.io/) and select the starter template _"Multilingual marketing site"_
-To run this project a `.env` file like this (with your own projects values) is required:
+To run this project a `.env.local` file like this (with your own projects values) is required:

 ```
 CAISY_PROJECT_ID=a894c383-edfc-4499-a639-a40509986ed4